This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Northern Mockingbird

-You’ve probably heard the Northern Mockingbird’s melodious whistling song echoing through Colorado nights.
+You’ve probably heard the Northern Mockingbird’s melodious whistling song echoing through Colorado nights, a bird with mimicry skills.
 This highly vocal songbird boasts an impressive repertoire of complex songs and calls earned through mimicry.

 Mockingbirds thrive in open areas with scattered trees and shrubs for nesting and elevated perches.
 Though diurnal, they frequently sing and forage at night during nesting season to guard territories and capture insects attracted to streetlights.